Garech Browne: Traditional Irish music

 Browne had been a leading proponent for the revival and preservation of traditional Irish music, through his record label Claddagh Records which he founded with others in 1959.
 His former home, Woodtown Manor near Dublin, was for many years a welcoming place for Irish poets, writers and musicians.
 The folk-pop group Clannad made many recordings of their music there.

-Garech was instrumental in the formation of the traditional Irish folk group The Chieftains.
+Garech was instrumental in the formation of the traditional Irish folk group The Chieftains, including the launch of their first six LPs.
 In 1962, after setting up Claddagh Records, he asked his friend, the famed uileann piper Paddy Moloney, to form a group for a one-off album.
 Moloney responded with the first line-up for the band, which went on to achieve international commercial success.

 He was interviewed at length for the Grace Notes traditional music programme on RTÉ lyric fm on 18 March 2010.

 Art patron

 Garech was a friend and patron of the artist Francis Bacon, and in January 2017 was featured in the BBC documentary Francis Bacon: A Brush with Violence.